 The accommodation varies from one destination to another, but our most important criteria is comfort.
 For example, in England, we stay in charming bed and breakfast inns.
 In Croatia and Portugal, we stay in 3-star and 4-star hotels.
 In Mexico, we stay in hotels in urban areas and in well-equipped huts when spending the night up in the mountains.

 Which services are included in the price?

-Our price covers services on land, such as : professional guides, luggage and passenger transportation, accommodation, guided trail running outings, some meals, a few complementary activities, an assortment of Xact Nutrition snacks (1 bar/day), telecommunications and first aid equipment transported by our guides, preparatory meeting, taxes and service charges.
-The number of included meals varies from one destination to another.
-Download our guide for your destination to get a complete list of inclusions.
+Our price covers services on land, such as: professional guides, luggage and passenger transportation, accommodation, guided trail running outings, some meals, a few complementary activities, an assortment of Xact Nutrition snacks (1 bar/day), telecommunications and first aid equipment transported by our guides, preparatory meeting, taxes, and service charges.
+The number of meals included varies from one destination to another.
+Download our guide for your destination to get a complete list of what is included.

 What isn't included in the price?

 Airfare, tips, drinks, a certain number of meals (varies with the destination), contribution to FICAV (compensation fund for customers of travel agents: $1 per $1,000), insurance, and vaccines.